-This film received its initial television broadcasts in Los Angeles Wednesday 5 June 1957 on KTTV (Channel 11), and in Philadelphia Friday 20 December 1957 on WFIL (Channel 6) followed by San Francisco 22 January 1958 on KGO (Channel 7); its earliest documented telecast in New York City took place 28 July 1963 on WCBS (Channel 2).
+This film received its initial television broadcast in Los Angeles Wednesday 5 June 1957 on KTTV (Channel 11); it first aired in Chicago 1 August 1957 on WBBM (Channel 2), in Norfolk VA 16 December 1957 on WTAR (Channel 3), in Philadelphia 20 December 1957 on WFIL (Channel 6), in San Francisco 22 January 1958 on KGO (Channel 7), in Indianapolis 27 April 1958 on WLW-I (Channel 13), and in Tucson 11 July 1958 on KVOA (Channel 4) ; but its earliest documented telecast in New York City did not take place until 28 July 1963 on WCBS (Channel 2).
 See more »

 As Lynn's plane takes off on her flight from New York to Los Angeles, very early in takeoff you can see a large palm tree out the plane's windows.
 It's rather obvious the background footage was shot in California.
 See more »